Everything you need to know about electronic medical record systems and practice management software

 What is PM Software?
 What is EMR Software?
 Benefits System Selection Features & Tech

-Many vendors purport to have ambulatory EMRs that are well-suited for the urgent care environment, but the reality is that urgent care is a unique setting that requires its own set of technology needs.
+Many vendors purport to have ambulatory EMR systems that are well-suited for the urgent care environment, but the reality is that urgent care is a unique setting that requires its own set of technology needs.

-We’ll break down exactly how this software is used in urgent care and the functionality that is most important in an on-demand healthcare environment.
+We’ll break down exactly how EMR systems and practice management software is used in urgent care and the functionality that is most important in an on-demand healthcare environment.

 In healthcare, practice management is a broad term that applies to managing the day-to-day operations of a medical practice.
 Administratively, it refers to the tasks that are completed by professionals who are not providers or practitioners.
-Technically, practice management is the software that enables staff to accomplish these tasks efficiently through a single workflow.
+Technically, practice management software (PM) enables staff to accomplish these tasks efficiently through a single workflow.

-The purpose of practice management (PM) software then is to not only streamline patient registration, scheduling, tracking, accounting, and reporting, but also to integrate clinical data that the practitioner provides through the Electronic Medical Records (EMR) tool.
+The purpose of practice management software then is to not only streamline patient registration, scheduling, tracking, accounting, and reporting, but also to integrate clinical data that the practitioner provides through the electronic medical records tool.

 Get the most out of your PM software and be ultra-efficient with these gold-star protocols.
 Learn what steps you’re missing to improve door-to-door time — get these best practices for patient check-in, discharge, and checkout.
 No download required!

 In healthcare, there are generally two kinds of electronic records that providers use to store and access patient data: Electronic Health Record (EHR) and Electronic Medical Record (EMR.)
 Choosing to track and chart electronically rather than manually has many benefits.
 While your urgent care PM system will likely be integrated with an EMR, it’s beneficial to understand the difference between the two electronic records.
-Here’s a quick overview of the differences between EHRs and EMRs.
+Here’s a quick overview of the differences between EHR and EMR systems.

 While the terms EMR and EHR refer to health information about the patient, they are used to describe the software that stores the electronic records.
 Learn more about the benefits of these systems in this blog >> EMR vs EHR: Understanding Electronic Health and Medical Records